solana-validators/solana-validator-guidebook/docs/solana-introduction/what-do-i-need-to-know.md

 ## Do I Have To Use the Solana Server Program?

 No!
-You can acquire the computers that you need however you like.
+You can acquire the computers that you need any way that you like.
 You can rent a server through a data center without going through the solana server program.
 You could also build your own computer and then do a colocation.
 Colocation is a more technical option for people who are experienced with computer hardware and system administration but it may be a great option in many areas.